loopwerk/loopwerk.io/content/articles/2024-07-22-extend-django-autocomplete-actions.md

 ---
 tags: django, python, howto
-summary: Extending Django’s autocomplete widget with a new action which copies the linked user’s email address to the clipboard.
+summary: Extending Django's autocomplete widget with a new action which copies the linked user's email address to the clipboard.
 ---

-# Extend Django’s autocomplete widget actions
+# Extend Django's autocomplete widget actions

-When you use Django’s admin interface it’s often a good idea to use an autocomplete form field for a `ForeignKey` model field, especially once the related table has a lot of entries.
+When you use Django's admin interface it's often a good idea to use an autocomplete form field for a `ForeignKey` model field, especially once the related table has a lot of entries.
 For example an `Order` model has a relationship to a `User` model:

 ```python
 class Order(models.Model):